 If you are looking for a new first-person thrill for machines with low specs, Valorant ticks all the boxes.

 If there is a drawback to the game, it is that players can only experience Valorant if they prefer to do their gaming on a Windows device.
 The game is not yet available for consoles.
 But this doesn’t make a lot of sense.
-Surely Microsoft will release Valorant on the Xbox soon.
+Surely, Microsoft will release Valorant on the Xbox soon.